Drainage Class

 Internal Drainage

 Internal soil drainage takes effect after the water has entered the soil and is a measure of the amount of water held and the rate at which water moves through or sits in the soil profile.
-Excessive soil water may be caused by ponded or slow surface drainage, by high infiltration rates, or by seepage from adjoining soils.
+Excessive soil water may be caused by ponding or slow surface drainage, high infiltration rates, or by seepage from adjoining soils.
 Too much water from any of these sources may cause the soil to be waterlogged and poorly aerated or anaerobic.
 This means soil pores are holding stagnant water and gleyed conditions (gray colors due to wetness) will result in the soil.
 These colors are visible even if the soil isn’t currently saturated.
 Depletions are small spots of these reduced conditions, while gleyed conditions refers to these conditions (and corresponding gray color) making up more than half of the soil area.
 Additionally, anaerobic conditions will slow decomposition, resulting in accumulation of organic material levels above the surrounding area’s levels.
 Dark colors from organic accumulation mean depletions, or gray spots, won’t be clearly visible.

 The five internal drainage classes used in the contest are excessively drained, well drained, somewhat poorly drained, poorly drained, and very poorly drained.
 Features should be identified based upon visibility in the soil pit and samples, although this may not represent current or future wetness status.